stefanprodan/istio-hpa/README.md

 ![Istio HPA](https://raw.githubusercontent.com/stefanprodan/istio-hpa/master/diagrams/istio-hpa-overview.png)

 What follows is a step-by-step guide on configuring HPA v2 with metrics provided by Istio telemetry service.
+When installing Istio make sure that the telemetry service and Prometheus are enabled.

-### Installing the metrics adaptor
+### Installing the custom metrics adapter

 In order to scale based on Istio metrics you need to have two components.
-One component that collects metrics from Istio telemetry service and stores them, the Prometheus time series database.
+One component that collects metrics from Istio telemetry service and stores them, that's the Prometheus time series database.
 And a second component that extends the Kubernetes custom metrics API with the metrics supplied by the collect, the Zalando's [kube-metrics-adapter](https://github.com/zalando-incubator/kube-metrics-adapter).

+The Zalando adapter is a great alternative to the k8s-prometheus-adapter.
+Instead of exporting all Prometheus metrics, kube-metrics-adapter lets you specify a custom promql query.
+The query is stored as an annotation on the HPA object.
+Zalando adapter will scan the HPA objects, execute the promql queries and store the result in-memory.

 Clone the [istio-hpa](https://github.com/stefanprodan/istio-hpa) repository: